How to Bike the Camino de Santiago (French Way)

 Another option is to find a bike at your starting point.
 In this case, you can either buy a bike when you get to your starting point or rent one.
-Renting a bike for 2 weeks turns out to be a lot more cost effective than shipping your own bike overseas.
+Renting a bike for 2 weeks turns out to be a lot more cost-effective than shipping your own bike overseas.
 There are a few main services that target travelers doing the Camino: Bicigrino and Bikeiberia.
-There are other companies out there but I did not had a chance to talk to anyone else on the Camino that used these other services.
+There are other companies out there but I did not have a chance to talk to anyone else on the Camino that used these other services.

 I fully recommend Bicigrino, which is the service I used for my trip.
 The website is not very user-friendly but once you get past that, their service is top notch.
 They have a hard time answering e-mails in English (Spanish preferred), but they do respond to e-mails very fast.
 The bikes were delivered on time where I was staying in Saint-Jean-Pied-de-Port and returning the bike in Santiago was a breeze.

 Bicigrino hooks you up with everything you need bikewise, they send the bikes with top of the line panniers from Ortlieb, maintenance equipment, and spare parts.
 They even included a pair of derailleur hangers in case the one attached to your bike gets bent during your trip.
-I saw and talked to other folks along the Camino that rented their bikes from Bicigrino and they had no complains about the service and they all loved the bike they were riding.
+I saw and talked to other folks along the Camino that rented their bikes from Bicigrino and they had no complaints about the service and they all loved the bike they were riding.
 In 2015, Bicigrino was renting Specialized Crave bikes, which proved to be a very good option for the challenging terrain along the Camino.

 Besides renting a bike, you can purchase one in Spain/France.
-As you probably already know, cycling is a very popular sport in Europe and finding an used bike at your stating point won’t be that hard.
+As you probably already know, cycling is a very popular sport in Europe and finding an used bike at your starting point won’t be that hard.
 Just keep in mind that if you decide to bring the bike back with you, you will still have to pay for shipping costs at the end of your trip.
-Again, I found renting a bike to be the most cost effective and trouble free option for the Camino.
+Again, I found renting a bike to be the most cost-effective and trouble free option for the Camino.